BitcoinExchangeFH/BitcoinExchangeFH/README.md

 #### Applications

-You can write your application to receive the market data via ZeroMQ socket.
+You can write your application to receive the market data via ZeroMQ/Kafka socket.

 BitcoinExchangeFH acts as a publisher in the [Publish/Subscibe](http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) model.